ignatiusmb/aubade/README.md

 marker.use(plugin); // add this before calling 'compile' or 'traverse'
 ```

 Extending `marker` with plugins is optional, it's already equipped with all the basics and a minimal footprint.
-But, let's say you wanted to write LaTeX in your markdown.
+But, let's say you wanted to write [LaTeX](https://www.latex-project.org/) in your markdown, which is useful for math typesetting and writing abstract symbols using TeX functions.
 Well, you can simply use a plugin to do exactly that.
 Here's a working example with a plugin that uses [KaTeX](https://katex.org/).

 ```js
 import { marker, compile } from 'marqua';